By ITV News Trainee Fred Dimbleby

 The ads have similar messages and formats but are phrased slightly differently – testing certain wording and photos to find the most effective combination.

 We can see this testing because of a new tool available at this general election – the Facebook ad library.

-In the 2017 General Election, online advertising was a murky haze and only fully understood by specialists like Who Targets Me who spent years tracking where people were targeted and how political groups and parties sold their messages to the voters.
+In the 2017 General Election, online advertising was a murky haze and only fully understood by specialists like who spent years tracking where people were targeted and how political groups and parties sold their messages to the voters.